EANA 2023 Conference

 Venue: Universidad Carlos III de MadridAddress: Ronda de Toledo, 1, 28005 Madrid

-The conference venue, Universidad Carlos III de Madrid at Campus Puerta de Toledo is located in the heart of Madrid, close to the historical center.
-UC3M was established in 1989.
+The conference venue, Universidad Carlos III de Madrid (UC3M) at Campus Puerta de Toledo, is located in the heart of Madrid, just a few stepts to the historical center.
+The UC3M was established in 1989.
 From the outset it was intended to be a relatively small, innovative, public university, providing teaching of the highest quality and focused primarily on research.
 Madrid-Puerta de Toledo campus accommodates the activities of the UC3M Center for Postgraduate Studies, especially those pertaining to University Master’s programs and professional training programs.
 This campus also offers diverse scientific and cultural events geared toward the Madrid community.
 It is a nice modern building with a new original interiors and modern furniture.

 We look forward to welcoming you to Madrid for EANA 2023!